Free carriage for UK orders over £50.00

 Orders to the UK will be charged a fixed shipping fee per order of £3.95.
 Orders to other countries are charged at the following rates (prices are per product ordered).

 Orders are usually despatched within 2 working days.
-We aim to deliver within the UK and Europe within 5 working days of despatch, and within 10 working days of despatch for deliveries to the rest of the world.
+We aim to deliver within the UK within 5 working days of despatch, Europe within 5-10 working days, and within 10-12 working days of despatch for deliveries to the rest of the world.

 Import duty and taxes may apply on international orders.
 The purchaser is responsible for meeting these costs.
 Please see Terms and Conditions for further information.